Fumon/Refold-Deck-Mods/README.md

 * [jp1k v1.0 (2021-02-05)](https://www.patreon.com/posts/introducing-jp1k-47170715)
   * A new, best-practice deck for the early Japanese learner (Stage 1).
   * Replacement for (R)RTK and Tango N5 decks

+## Tips and Tricks

+### Mobile

+- Problem: Some phones default to showing Chinese versions of characters instead of the Japanese ones like 直
+  - Solution (Android): Add Japanese as a language in your phone's system options.
+This should force the Japanese symbols.